Kabelkrant/Sticky-Notes/README.md

 - Move it around

 Good to know:
-- All data is stored in a single mySQL table
+- All data is stored in a single mySQL table.
 - There is no authentication.
 Anyone that knows the URL can add and modify!
 Use at own risk!
 Provide your own protection!
-- It comes protected with CSRF-tokens
+- It comes protected with CSRF-tokens.
-- Works with mouse and touch
+- Works with mouse and touch.
+- HTML gets converted to readable text.

 Requirements:
 - A webserver